-Sometime in April an ad came out in India promoting a (Midas Care) product called (Clean and Dry Intimate Wash).
-You can watch the ad here:
+Sometime in April an ad came out in India promoting Midas Care Clean and Dry Intimate Wash.
+You can watch the ad here.

-Well now!
-It really shouldn’t surprise me that to this day such an ad can be thought of and executed, but it does, and it angers me!
-From India to Egypt to the USA, no matter how much women have achieved, and we’ve achieved a lot: we’ve become doctors, writers, actresses, we’ve gone to space, we’ve won Nobel prizes
+It really shouldn’t surprise me that to this day such an ad can be thought of and executed, but it does, and it angers me.
+From India to Egypt to the USA, women have achieved a lot; we’ve become doctors, writers, actresses, we’ve gone to space, and we’ve won Nobel prizes!

-But STILL, to this day, you will find people that have the kind of mentality that will execute such an advertisement.
-It is one thing for a women to feel bothered by a certain skin condition and want to have it fixed, but it’s a completely different thing when that skin condition is used as an excuse to make her feel any less beautiful, or treat her as if all her life achievements are moot because of that skin condition!
-You don’t see similar products for men do you?!
+But to this day, you will find people that have the kind of mentality that will execute such an advertisement.
+It is one thing for a women to feel bothered by a certain skin condition and want to have it fixed, but it’s a completely different thing when that skin condition is used as an excuse to make her feel any less beautiful, or treat her as if all her life achievements are moot because of that skin condition.
+You don’t see similar products for men, do you?
 No, you don’t.
-Well, if they get to be OK with their skin, then so do we!
-And if a woman DOES decide she wants to change anything about her appearance, it should be because she feels like it, not because her relationship depends on it as this ad suggests!
-I say, tell him to walk out that door cuz he’s not welcome anymore!
-And you will most certainly, without an ounce of doubt, survive!

 According to many articles that were written in response to this ad, and I tend to agree, this is just another in a long line of campaigns geared towards skin lightening.
 When will this obsession with whiter and fairer end?
 There is a long history behind it, of course, but isn’t it time we advance our minds in that regard?
 It amazes me that with all the knowledge and science we have today, we still find people thinking in terms of color.
-The ad even used a very “light” colored couple.
-Not really representing the wider demographic in India.
-This is not a campaign meant for women to relate to, it is a campaign meant to make women feel less desirable because of their skin color and reinforce that “whiter is cleaner".
+The ad even used a very “light” colored couple, which doesn’t really represent the wider demographic in India.
+This is not a campaign meant for women to relate to; it is a campaign meant to make women feel less desirable because of their skin color and reinforce the ill-conceived idea that “whiter is cleaner.”

 Update Oct 14, 2012: Thank you Suhan, one of our readers, for providing a list of ingredients: